VinceW31/SkyHD/README.md

 Put the SD card into your Raspberry Pi and boot it up!

 Once you are at the Desktop on the Raspberry Pi, then open a terminal screen  by clicking on the black box with a right arrow in it on the top left of yor Raspberry Pi screen.
-In the Terminal screen just (just after the Raspberrypi:~$) type the following lines, one line at a time, pressing enter after each line:
+In the Terminal screen (just after the Raspberrypi:~$) type the following lines, one line at a time, pressing enter after each line:

 ```
 git clone https://github.com/VinceW31/SkyHD.git